SGN has joined forces with the UK’s other gas networks to publish an industry blueprint for cutting out carbon emissions.

 Our Innovation Projects

 We’re leading a trio of pioneering research projects that are helping the UK take strides towards decarbonising the gas network.
-The Aberdeen Vision project is aiming to gradually increasing the amount of hydrogen in the network in the north-east of Scotland, before fully transitioning to a hydrogen system for the city of Aberdeen.
+The Aberdeen Vision project is aiming to gradually increase the amount of hydrogen in the network in the north-east of Scotland, before fully transitioning to a hydrogen system for the city of Aberdeen.
 In Levenmouth, H100 Fife aims to connect thousands of homes and businesses to a network where hydrogen is generated by clean offshore wind power.
 And the LTS Future project is investigating whether existing oil and gas infrastructure can be repurposed for transporting captured CO2 or liquid hydrogen – speeding up the transition to a clean network.